The world needs professionals who can apply engineering to solve complex geologic, atmospheric, and environmental problems facing humankind.

 Tomorrow Needs Geoscientists in Diverse Landscapes

-Field studies bring geoscientists to diverse landscapes around the globe—from volcanoes to oceans to oil fields.
-Geoscientists must have the ability to develop a picture of a field site based on limited data; therefore, sound critical-thinking skills are advantageous in this discipline.
-Due to the nature of their work, these professionals must adapt to a variety of situations and working conditions.
+Field studies bring geoscientists to diverse landscapes around the globe.
+Your work can send you to volcanoes, oceans, and oil fields.
+Geoscientists must have the ability to develop a picture of a field site based on limited data.
+Sound critical-thinking skills are part of this discipline.
+Learn to adapt to a variety of situations and working conditions.

 Specialty areas in geological engineering include the following: